neo-project/docs/en-us/node/gui.md

 #### Account

-This is used to track assets in an ANS block.
+This is used to track assets in an NEO block.

 Account information includes: address, private key, public key, type.